Change is hard, so seeking out a mentor to talk through ideas can often help, even on a Sunday morning…

 Sometimes, they open up some painful places that were ready to talk through.
 More often, they have made us realise just how many opportunities were in front of us.
-In this time of change during COVID-19, when nothing is remotely “normal”, we all need to think more creatively and optimistically about the challenges and opportunities ahead.
+In this time of change both during and after COVID-19, when nothing is remotely “normal“, we all need to think more creatively and optimistically about the challenges and opportunities ahead.

 Norway and Sweden are big on recycling.
 In Luleå, each grocery store had a plastic bottle drop-off machine called a panta that you could return packaging to before you entered the shop.
 Rather than give out cash, each machine would print a receipt that you could later scan at the checkout and get a discount on the total.
 It seemed to work so well.

 I watched people arrive with big bags of drink bottles and then go in to do their shopping.
 I later found out that there is a linked supply chain where manufacturers participate to recycle plastics they manufacture.
 In 2016, it was estimated that Sweden recycled 84.9 percent of its aluminum cans and plastic bottles.
 That was a total of 1.8 billion items or an average of 177 per person per year.
 The pay-out when you return a container ranges from one to two krona (NZ$0.17 to NZ$0.34).

 On Christmas Day in Oslo, Norway, Jane and I felt like Burger King for Christmas lunch.
 Like Sweden, the Norwegians are also into recycling but I could not help noticing that people seemed to take their spoons with them after they had eaten.
 No wonder; they looked big enough to use as snow shovels ….